monkeysppp/VBCoachNotes/drills/PassingDrills/PassingDrills.md

 <img alt="move sideways and play free ball pass" width="300" src="./images/Freeball-Cross.png" align="left" style="border: solid 1px #eeeeee; margin: 0px 30px 0px 0px;" />

 <ul style="margin-left: 300px">
-  <li>Passer side-steps into position, making sure their outside foot is forward so they face back to the centre</li>
+  <li>Passer side-steps into position`, `making sure their outside foot is forward so they face back to the centre</li>
   <li>The diagonal feeder feeds a free ball and they pass back</li>
   <li>The passer then sidesteps to the other side and repeats</li>
 </ul>